Nit-nit/Nit-nit/README.md

-i am just an average guy
+I am just an average guy.

+Check out [Devon Crawford](https://github.com/DevonCrawford) I want to be like him.